dotnet/aspnetcore/specs/HubProtocol.md

 ### JSON Payload Encoding

-Items in the arguments array within the `Invocation` message type, as well as the `result` value of the `Result` and `Completion` messages, encode values which have meaning to each particular Binder.
+Items in the arguments array within the `Invocation` message type, as well as the `item` value of the `StreamItem` message and the `result` value of the `Completion` message, encode values which have meaning to each particular Binder.
 A general guideline for encoding/decoding these values is provided in the "Type Mapping" section at the end of this document, but Binders should provide configuration to applications to allow them to customize these mappings.
 These mappings need not be self-describing, because when decoding the value, the Binder is expected to know the destination type (by looking up the definition of the method indicated by the Target).

 ## Protocol Buffers (ProtoBuf) Encoding